Amanda-L/UoL-FinalYearProject-2021/README.md

 # Surveys and Interviews

 ## Surveys
 The questionnaire was conducted using Google Form, which is a universal online survey tool and a user-friendly tool for organising respondents’ answers.
 Respondents are 50+ worldwide ethical hackers and IT researchers.
 The messages were sent through their website contacts, Twitter direct messages and emails.
-The questions are designed based on the Technology acceptance model (TAM).
+The questions are designed based on the Technology acceptance model (TAM), and the results were analyzed using SPSS.

 ## Interviewees
 1. Mr Lee, senior security manager from Synology.
 Inc. headquarters